ant-design/ant-design/docs/spec/values.en-US.md

   <img src="https://gw.alipayobjects.com/mdn/rms_08e378/afts/img/A*OCU3RKZrw8QAAAAAAAAAAABkARQnAQ" alt="Certain" />
 </div>

 Interfaces are the medium of interaction between users and the system.
 They are the means rather than the purpose.
-Based on the pursuit of "natural" interaction, the product interfaces created by Ant Design should be high certainty and low cooperative entropy.
+Based on the pursuit of "natural" interaction, the product interfaces created by Infra Design should be high certainty and low cooperative entropy.

 - **Designer certainty:** Enterprise products are made by collaboration.
 The more participants, the higher the entropy of cooperation.
 This is why low-efficiency design and difficult maintenance of the product system exists.
 By exploring the design rules and modular design ideas, designers should be provided with simplified design rules, components and patterns so they can reduce the cooperative entropy and a more efficient design process.
   - **Keep restraint:** Don't make a decision before you figure it out.
 Designers should focus on the most valuable product features using minimal design elements to express.
 As Antoine de St. Exupery said: "Perfection is achieved, not when there is nothing more to add, but when there is nothing left to take away."